aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ### 3. More about GitOps Bridge v2

 The goal of this chapter is to demonstrate how easy it can be to install an addon on a Kubernetes cluster using Argo CD.
-The steps will show you how a simple change to the Git repository can trigger Argo CD to deploy and manage an addon in an automated way.
+We will show how a simple change to the Git repository can trigger Argo CD to deploy and manage an addon in an automated way.

-With GitOps Bridge v2, we rely on a Helm Charts to create the addons ApplicationSets.
-This Generic Helm chart is configured with a value file, that you can find here:
+With GitOps Bridge v2, we rely on a Helm Chart to create the addons ApplicationSets.
+This Generic Helm chart is configured with a value file, that we can find here:

 ```bash
 code $GITOPS_DIR/addons/charts/gitops-bridge/values.yaml
 ```

-This file, contain all the addons, with their version, and configurations that we may want to enable in the cluster.
+This file contains all the addons, with their versions, and configurations that we may want to enable in the cluster.

-For example, If we search for **load-balancer-controller** in this file we should get this output:
+For example, if we search for **load-balancer-controller** in this file we should get this output:

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=false showLineNumbers=false language=yaml highlightLines='14,15,16'}